All posts

 Gate it.
 A destructive seed run against production is a single command away from deleting real user data.
 The safe pattern is an environment check at the top of the seed script (if (process.env.SUPABASE_URL.includes('production')) throw new Error('refuse');) and — if the seed is large — an explicit --force flag that has to be typed in.

 The CLI-native story for remote seeding remains an open gap.
-Several community threads track it in the supabase/supabase GitHub discussions, but the feature is not in the CLI as of writing.
-A seedfast seed against the direct connection string treats local and remote identically — same command, same scope, same result — which is why teams seeding multiple Supabase environments on the same day tend to standardize on it.
+Several community threads track it in the supabase/supabase GitHub discussions, but the feature is not in the CLI as of June 2026.
+Seedfast treats local and remote Supabase identically — seedfast seed against the direct connection string runs the same command, scope, and result in both — which is why teams seeding multiple Supabase environments on the same day standardize on Seedfast for remote seeding.

 Supabase branches are full Postgres databases provisioned per Git branch.
 The preview branch re-applies your migrations and your seed.sql on creation, so a well-maintained seed.sql gives every preview branch a populated database — the same mental model the local stack uses, in the cloud.